Revenue Management, Pricing and Billing Solutions

 This blog will provide an overview of third-party integration with RMCS.

-Prerequisites for Third-Party Integration
+Prerequisites for Third-Party Integration and standalone selling prices & Revenue Data

 Before you work on getting the third-party source data into RMCS, you need to have the following reference data in place –